 Now, it feels like with all of this mosque controversy, we have lost that sense of remembrance and reverence.
 We are really so quick to forget, aren't we?
 It has only been nine years, but you would think it had been ninety with the way people act.

 I was wondering the other day when people stopped covering their mouth when they yawn?
 I grew up believing that was the proper thing to do.
 Now, I am in the airport all of the time and see people with their mouth WIDE open and no mouth covering.
-It is really gross.
-So, public service announcement...please cover your mouth when you yawn!
-Nobody wants to see that.
+It’s really gross.

 I wonder all of the time why God chose me to share my story.
 I am no hero.
 I am no one that deserves praise for their past or their present.
-I finally left a place that I shouldn't have been in the first place.
-But these people (and so many others) have dedicated their lives to this movement.
-They are the heroes.
-Not me.
+I finally left a place that I shouldn't have been in the first place, but these people, among so many others, have dedicated their lives to this movement.
+They are the heroes, not me.
 I am so honored to even be in the same movement with all of them.

 So, PP in Cali is in some big trouble, they could lose their funding for fraudulent billing type of trouble.
 Man, those whistleblowers sure are trouble! :) God bless them!